 22.2 The UT/ITC ID card lists the last name and initials of the student, a student photo, student ID number, course code, start-/end date of course, and library code.

 22.3 In special cases and at extra cost a student can request a replacement student ID card.

 23.1 If there are insufficient enrolled candidates, ITC is entitled to call off the course.
 The placed candidate receives written notification to this effect at least three months for long-term courses and two weeks before the start of a short-term course.
-Any payment already made to ITC for tuition fee and redeemable student costs is refunded.
-Participation in another ITC course can be arranged in consultation.
+Any payment already made to ITC for tuition fee and redeemable student costs is refunded or reserved for the next available and same course in the following academic year.
+Participation in a similar ITC course can be arranged in consultation.